dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-05-05-big-batch-to-suboptimal-solution.md

 As we become more invested in the solution, the bias towards that solution becomes stronger and it's less likely for other equal solution to surface.
 It's likely that we become defensive about it as well, just because of the emotional pain of a huge rework that we would have to do in case we have to rework or completely change the solution.

-And this makes us more likely that we're not going to choose the best solution for the given context, but the solution in which we've invested the most.
+And this makes us more likely that we're going to choose not the best solution for the given context, but the solution in which we've invested the most.
+And that's most of often a suoptimal solution.

 Smaller batches counter the bias caused by big emotional investment.